-Causes of holiday stress can ruin the time for parents, kids, and families.
-That’s why holiday stress management should be on the top of your list—and we have 10 stress busters that we learned from the Frozen movie.
-They will help you cope, simplify, relax, and refocus on the season without the negative impact on your health, home, and happiness.
+Holiday stress can ruin the time for parents, kids, and families.
+That’s why holiday stress management should be on the top of your list—and we have 10 Christmas stress busters that we learned from the Frozen movie (legit!) plus a FREE holiday stress workbook that will even help beat holiday homeschool stress!

 One night, as I was curled in a fetal position in my dark closet clutching my ears and screaming, “NO MORE!
 I DON’T WANT TO BUILD A SNOWMAN!”
-I realized that the holiday stress was creeping in already.
+I realized that I was not handling holiday stress well.

 As I sat up, wiped away that ugly, snotty cry, and stuffed a cookie in my mouth, the track changed over in my head and I thought, “Just let it go!”

 Just like that I created my very first holiday rule from some Frozen songs.

 And now, I’m gonna share those holiday stress tips with you (so you don’t have to curl up in your closet).

 You can print out this list and keep it in your coat pocket — you know the pocket, the one with the tissue lint, sticky Starlight mint, 10 tiny acorns from the nature hike, and a cookie with one bite taken out and wrapped in a napkin that your kid didn’t eat at the homeschool meetup 17 days ago.